 Downy mildew, caused by the fungus Peronospora parasitica, and white spot (Pseudocercosporella capsellae) cause leaf yellowing in addition to other, more indicative symptoms.
 Leaves infected by downy mildew demonstrate a faint yellowing on the upper leaf surface while grayish-white fluffy mold spots form on the lower leaf surface.
 White spot causes circular spots with white, gray or brown centers before foliage turns yellow and drops.
 These fungi favor cool, wet conditions and are best controlled using proper crop rotation practices, improving drainage and avoiding overhead irrigation.

 Root-knot, caused by different species of nematodes (Meloidogyne spp.), forces plants to become pale green to yellow, suffer from stunted growth and develop swollen galls on roots, which is characteristic of these microscopic roundworms feeding.
 Nematodes are most prevalent during the summer in sandy, well drained soils.
-Address nematode problems by rotating turnips and other crucifers with grass crops.
+Address nematode problems by rotating turnips and other brassicas with non-cruciferous or grass crops.